Lumpy Skin Disease

 The most important role for the spread of lumpy skin disease is indirect pathogen spread by insects and mites (vectors), e.g. horseflies, flies, midges, mosquitoes, mites.
 Transmission is also possible through direct contact, infected semen, untreated animal hides and skins and their products (e.g. hunting trophies), raw meat products, raw milk products and through animal feed obtained from them, including colostrum.

-Skin nodules on head, neck, tail area, extremities; fever, greatly enlarged lymph nodes, increased salivation and lacrimation, lassitude, loss of appetite, weight loss.
+Skin nodules on the head, neck, tail area, extremities; fever, greatly enlarged lymph nodes, increased salivation and lacrimation, fatigue, loss of appetite, weight loss.

 Prevention